edxmorgan/casadi-on-gpu/README.md

 ### **Header (`fk_alpha.h`) → rename to `fk_alpha.cuh`**

-Add a safe qualifier so the header works both in CUDA and regular C files.
+Add a safe qualifier so the header works in CUDA.

 ```c
 #ifndef __CUDACC__